elastic/logstash/docs/tutorials/getting-started-centralized.md

 Start the indexer the same way as the agent but specifying the `indexer.conf` file:

-`java -jar logstash-%VERSION%-monolithic.jar agent -f indexer.conf`
+`java -jar logstash-%VERSION%-flatjar.jar agent -f indexer.conf`

 To verify that your Logstash indexer is connecting to Elasticsearch properly, you should see a message in your Elasticsearch window similar to the following: